 It is easy to confuse PEP and PrEP because they both involve the use of anti-HIV drugs by HIV-negative people to prevent HIV infection.
 PEP is only meant to reduce the risk of HIV infection from a single exposure to HIV while PrEP can reduce the risk of HIV infection from multiple, ongoing exposures to HIV.

 What are the advantages of PrEP?

-PrEP could provide an additional prevention method that could be used in combination with other prevention strategies, to help protect a person from HIV infection.
+PrEP provides an additional prevention method that can be used in combination with other prevention strategies, to help protect a person from HIV infection.